gboes/gboes.github.io/cv.md

 # Academic CV
 <p>
-I am trying to understand how phenomenological description and scientific theory can go together</p>
+I am trying to understand how phenomenological description of lived experience and scientific theory can go together</p>

 _click on entries to expand details_